-The Alumni & Friends House consists of the Postgraduate Department, the Office of Alumni Relations, The Office of Career Development, the Purser Center and the Annual Spring Symposium.
-The Alumni & Friends House supports Logan University and its students, alumni and friends by providing networking opportunities, career opportunities, postgraduate education and tools and resources for the continued success of our students, graduates and constituents.
+The Alumni & Friends House consists of the Postgraduate Department.
+The Alumni and Friends House supports Logan University and its students, alumni and friends by providing networking opportunities, career opportunities, postgraduate education and tools and resources for the continued success of our students, graduates and constituents.